 “A challenge for managers, professors, and anyone else who needs to get people with a sense of entitlement to follow instructions is to think about how to frame the instructions to make them seem fairer or more legitimate,” says Zitek.

-The study’s findings were published this week in the journal Social Psychological and Personality Science.
+The study’s findings were published in the journal Social Psychological and Personality Science.